kaikura/ImUs/README.md

 The istallation is meant to be experienced by three people, but with appropriate customization this number can be changed.

 # The Network
 *people_counter.py* computes the area of the figure individuated by people IDs.
-Area values are sent via OSC messages through a LAN working on a hotspot or any other router.
+Since, some of the programs are computationally exprensive for a single laptop CPU's, three laptops are used.
+One for retriving the pictures and compute the face merging, another one for executing the tracking of the users and the third one for executing the max application.
+Distance values are sent via OSC messages through a LAN working on a hotspot or any other router.
 The python file works as a server for MaxMSP sound processing and for Processing video processing clients.

 # Environmental Sound Modulation
 What the user will hear is that their physical presence have an effect on the sound landscape they're immersed in.
 The sound is generated and processed by MaxMSP.